monsoonmaelstrom/book2/book2.md

 “Are you done telling me what I know?”
 Liam asks.

 “I don’t know.
 Are you done telling me who I am?”
 My tone is brittle and angry and it fully reflects how I feel.
 How I’ve felt since last night.
-Since Liam didn’t approve of me killing a man—a man who would have done the same to me the second he was ordered to—and dumping his body in the river.
+Since Liam pointed out that I don’t always think to include him when I make decisions that affect both of us.
 Since Davy reminded me of what my mother did before I was even born.
 Of who I am.
 Of our sameness.

 “Probably not,” he states.